oliverfinn22/Oliver-VR-Maze-Level/README.md

 Your iphone may require you to adjust VPN management settings to trust the app developer.

-WARNING
-4 texture assets were not able to be added to Materials/
+WARNING: 4 png files were not able to be added to Materials/Assets/Stylized Lava PBR Texture/Textures folder